 20.1.
 The TRICS Servicing Vehicles count was first introduced for surveys in Greater London in 2014 as part of an agreement between TRICS and Transport for London.
-It was then extended to specifically commissioned Standardised Assessment Methodology (SAM) surveys (see Section 22), before being introduced to the annual TRICS multi-modal data collection programme in 2017.
+It was then extended to specifically commissioned Standardised Assessment Methodology (SAM) surveys (see Section 22), before being introduced to the annual TRICS multi-modal data collection programme in

+2017.
 For all multi-modal surveys undertaken from 2017 onwards a Servicing Vehicles count will be included wherever such vehicles can be identified.
-Users should note that Servicing Vehicles counts have not been included in vehicular-only TRICS surveys.
-However, this is being piloted in 2023, and may see their permanent introduction in vehicle-only surveys following this.
+In 2023 the Servicing Vehicles count was piloted for some vehicle-only surveys, having previously only been applicable to multi-modal surveys, with a view to introducing this count more generally for vehicle-only surveys.